• Skip to primary navigation

 • Heat a cast iron skillet or nonstick skillet over medium-low to medium heat until a sprinkle of water sizzles on the surface.

-• With a folded paper towel or pastry brush, coat the pan with with a thin layer of butter.
+• With a folded paper towel or pastry brush, coat the pan with a thin layer of butter.
 Repeat this step between batches.

 Drop about ⅓ cup of batter onto the pan.
 When the edges are dry and small bubbles start to form and pop at the surface, it's time to flip, usually after 3-4 minutes.